joetower/joetower-jekyll-2015/_posts/blog/2015-06-22-recent-records.md

 ## Earl Sweatshirt - I Don't Like Shit, I Don't Go Outside: An Album by Earl Sweatshirt

-Earl is still as impressive as ever - if not more so.
-The lazy flow with subperb delivery.
+Earl is as impressive as ever, if not more so.
+The lazy flow, dense lyrics, wrapped up in superb delivery.
 The production is scratchy and distorts all over itself.
 I think this will be a grower.
+This is an incredible year for hip-hop already.

 **I'm digging these tracks:** _Huey_, _Mantra_, _Faucet_, and _Wool_.

 [Listen to "Grief"](https://www.youtube.com/watch?v=tZ5Mu2gs-M8)